 For more than a decade Silico Research has been conducting qualitative and quantitative surveys and research for global organisations.
 We specialise in customised and benchmarking research involving partners, employees and other high-value stake holders.
 These are a few of the services we have conducted on behlaf of clients in the past:

-We have conducted a considerable number of confidential high quality surveys of alliance and channel partners on behalf of clients in the biopharmaceutical and other research-intensive sectors.
+We have conducted a considerable number of confidential high quality Voice of the Partner surveys and customised surveys of strategic alliance and channel partners on behalf of clients in the biopharmaceutical and other research-intensive sectors.

 Silico has more than a decade's experience conducting surveys for clients with hard-to-reach groups of professionals assessing the company's reputation and those professionals perception of the company's strengths and weaknesses.